johana-star/dude/README.md

 _That's just, like, your opinion, man._

+Dude is a gem which improves errors by appending ' dude.' to exception messages.

+Dude was created to make exceptions more fun to encourage developers to read errors more closely. it makes reading error messages more fun without obfuscating their meaning.
+It's a work in progress, and we want issues and pull requests.

+Possible pull requests include:
+- Exception class specific message overrides
+- A randomization feature that varies which message is delivered.

 ## Contributing to dude

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.